gulpjs/gulp/docs/getting-started.md

 ### 3. Create a `gulpfile.js` at the root of your project:

-This file is just a jumping off point.
-Check out some [recipes](recipes) if you need more samples to get started.

 ```javascript
 var gulp = require('gulp');
 var gutil = require('gulp-util');